Changissnz/nu_merchant_principal/README.md

-before for a future decision unanticipated by Agents A or C. Prediction of Agent B's objective is clearly a probabilistic problem, with some reasonable solution catered to their behaviorial leanings.
+before for a future decision unanticipated by Agents A or C. Prediction of Agent B's objective is clearly a probabilistic problem, with some reasonable solution catered to their behavioral leanings.
 Below is a possible cost table that accomodates the second decision junction.

 | $dec_t=2$ | $D_1$ | $D_2$ | $D_3$ | $D_{null}$ |